Knowledge Base

 2. Duplicate the template, placing the new file in the appropriate directory:

 3. Fill out the template with the content you’d like to contribute.
-Focus more on the technical content, while following the style and content guide in the template as closely as you can.
+Focus more on the technical content, while following the style and content guide as closely as you can.

 4. Create the merge request using the Knowledge Base Article template.